Should I Sell My Home Before I Buy a New One?

 - You can benefit from receiving the money from the sale of your property.
 This then provides you with a better understanding of your budget and how much you want to spend.

 - It can lower your chances of being gazumped.
 Your position already makes you an attractive buyer, so if you provide a decent offer, the seller will be less likely to accept another.
 In 2019, Market Financial Solutions (MFS) discovered that 31% of UK homeowners lost out on a property due to gazumping.
-The more you can lower the risk of this common threat the better.
+The more you can lower the risk of this the better.

 - You will gain more control.
 As you won’t need to make a quick sale, you won’t be pressured into selling your home for lower than it’s worth.
 You are in a better position to negotiate in both transactions as time is on your side.